Wetland and Habitat Mitigation

 Benefits of Mitigation and Conservation Banking

 As Texas continues to experience rapid growth, it’s important to balance building new infrastructure and protecting the environment.
-Mitigation projects help with this by making sure that any harm to the environmental is handled responsibly, supporting the state's commitment to preserving its wide variety of ecosystems.
 The benefits of mitigation and conservation banking include:

-No Net Loss: The total acreage of wetlands in the country does not decrease but remains the same or increases.
+No Net Loss: The total acreage of wetlands in the country does not decrease but stays the same or increases.

 Advance Mitigation: Protection happens before development starts, so ecosystems aren’t lost even for a short time.